stockholmux/ender-5-plus-ultimate-upgrade/README.md

 ## Progress

 You can track the progress on the [GitHub Project](https://github.com/users/stockholmux/projects/2/views/1).
+There is also a list of the current [specs](/specs.md).

 ---
 ## FAQ